akashcraft/LED-Controller/README.md

 This version will not be developed further.
 Use it for a light weight option if you just want to send custom commands to your LED Strips.
 Please read the [Wiki](https://github.com/akashcraft/LED-Controller/wiki) for more information.

 ### LightCraft GUI
 If you plan to run the project locally, you will need to modify the `CTkColorPicker` package as the stock package is modified to add functionality to LightCraft.
-Find the file in the repository and overwrite with the stock file.
+Find the file in the repository and overwrite the stock file.

 LightCraft stores its settings and custom operation codes data in the `Settings.txt` which must be located in the same project folder.
 If this is not possible, LightCraft will attempt to re-create the files during the pre-GUI checks.
 Resources folder contains all the GUI elements and this folder **must not** be deleted.
 LightCraft will not load the GUI in that case.